 Pssst…I’ve got some Super Secret Santa Intel for You

-The Story About how one man Became the Real Santa of Grand Rapids.
+The Story of how One Man Became the Real Santa Claus

-It’s his white beard, actually, that turned Kraig Haybarker of Lowell into Santa in the first place.
+It’s his white beard, actually, that turned Kraig into Santa in the first place.

 “He reached up and shook my hand and just said, ‘Hi Santa,’ and kept right on going!”
 Kraig laughs.
 The kid didn’t even pause – he simply knew that Kraig was Santa!

 So Kraig decided to let his beard grow for fun.
 Not to become Santa, but just to see what it would be like to have a Santa beard.

 “I’ve always thought (my white hair) was a curse, but once I decided to become Santa it became a blessing,” he says.

 The next summer he was at the Lowell Chamber of Commerce when Executive Director Liz Baker spotted his beautiful beard and asked if he’d be Santa for the city of Lowell that year.

 We can all Thank Lowell (and Liz!) for Finding Santa Claus.